- CORE VALUES

 MB 441.
 FOOD MICROBIOLOGY LABORATORY (2 cr, W).
 Laboratory techniques to accompany MB 440.
 (Prereqs: MB 303 or 303H and MB 440*.)
 Course Syllabus

 MB 448.
-MICROBIAL ECOLOGY (3 cr, W).
+MICROBE - ENVIRONMENT INTERACTIONS (3 cr, W).
 A comparison of soil sediments and freshwater as microbial habitats.
 Discussion of the role of microorganisms in nutrient cycles, effects of microbial activity on plant and animal life.
 (MB 302.)
 Course Syllabus

 MB 456.
 MICROBIAL BIOTECHNOLOGY (3 cr, W).
 Describes and analyzes the use of microorganisms as tools in everyday applications, in genetic engineering, and in medical, industrial, agricultural, and environmental processes.
 Provides an interdisciplinary introduction to the field, including current topics such as CRISPR, synthetic biology, biofuels and vaccines.
 Course Syllabus